-Sous Vide Chicken and Bok Choy Soup is the kind of dish I need in my life right now, and if it's cold out where you are, you will want this too, so pin this recipe.
-This easy myww friendly recipe is something hearty and delicious with just the right amount of spice to warm you down to your toes.
+Instant Pot Chicken and Bok Choy Soup is the kind of dish I need in my life right now, and if it's cold out where you are, you will want this too, so pin this recipe.
+Not only can I use leftover chicken to make this a super easy lunch, it is also a weight watcher friendly soup recipe that can be made in about 30 minutes.
+Using Asian spices like five spice and ginger, this soup is hearty and delicious with just the right amount of heat to warm you down to your toes.

-How To Make A Delicious Sous Vide Chicken and Bok Choy Soup
+How To Make A Delicious Chicken and Bok Choy Soup

 What is Bok Choy?